 Danish brand Hübsch always has some crowd pleasers and at Ambiente what I really loved was their lamps.
 As an affordable line it delivers with some great design details plus I really like how each season there is a refresh and additions to the collection.

 likeconcrete.com was probably my no.1 favourite find because I really like concrete – I blame those years living in a listed brutalist building.
 They showcased a range of concrete home accessories that were beautiful in their finish and very covetable particularly the coat hooks Freja.
 What’s more, they even have eco credentials, when the items reach the end of their life the organic concrete can be broken up and used in the garden!

-I'm particularly fascinated when unexpected materials are used to create everyday items.
-So imagine my jaw dropping when I discovered a company that uses concrete to make pens, watches, wall clocks and even jewelry.
-Welcome to IntoConcrete a company that quite literally breaks the mold with premium concrete production.
+I’m particularly fascinated when unexpected materials are used to create everyday items.
+So imagine my jaw dropping when I discovered a company that uses concrete to make pens, watches, wall clocks and even jewellery.
+Welcome to IntoConcrete a company that quite literally breaks the mould with premium concrete production.